Pharmacology and the Nursing Process

 Key Features

-- Presents drugs and their classes as they relate to different parts of the body, facilitating integration of the text with your other nursing courses.

-- Features numerous full-color photos and illustrations pertaining to drug mechanisms of action and step-by-step illustrations depicting key steps in drug administration for various routes, so you can clearly see how drugs work in the body and how to administer medications safely and effectively.
+- Nearly 300 full-color illustrations and the Photo Atlas of Drug Administration show how drugs work in the body and depict key steps in drug administration by various routes.

+- NCLEX® Examination−style review questions are included in every chapter, with at least one alternate-format item per chapter and more than 40 new dosage calculation questions.

-- Drug Profiles highlight the pharmacokinetics and unique variations of individual drugs.
+- Drug profiles highlight the pharmacokinetics and unique variations of commonly used drugs.

-- Includes Patient Teaching Tips in each chapter to foster patient compliance and effective drug therapy.

-- Helpful summary boxes are integrated throughout, covering Evidence-Based Practice, Preventing Medication Errors, Laboratory Values Related to Drug Therapy, Cultural Implications, Herbal Therapies, Life Span Considerations, Points to Remember, and Legal and Ethical Principles.

 Table of Contents